+Man arrested on suspicion of terror offences after uranium found at Heathrow

-Man arrested on terror charges after uranium found on package at Heathrow
+Man arrested on suspicion of terror offences after uranium found on package at Heathrow

 Uranium was detected during routine screening of a package at the airport on December 29

-A man in his 60s has been arrested on suspicion of a terror offence after traces of uranium were found at Heathrow Airport last month.
+A man has been arrested on suspicion of a terror offence after traces of uranium were found at Heathrow Airport last month.

 A small amount of the radioactive material was found on December 29 during the routine screening of a package found with a shipment of scrap metal that reportedly originated in Pakistan and arrived on a flight from Oman.

-Police said a man was arrested on Saturday morning on suspicion of a terror offence at an address in Cheshire and has now been released on bail.
+Police said a man, in his 60s, was arrested on Saturday morning on suspicion of a terror offence at an address in Cheshire and has now been released on bail.

-The man, in his 60s, was taken to a police station in north west England after being arrested.
 Officers searched the man’s address but no material that was a threat to the public was found, the force said.

 Commander Richard Smith, who leads the Met’s Counter Terrorism Command, said: “The discovery of what was a very small amount of uranium within a package at Heathrow Airport is clearly of concern, but it shows the effectiveness of the procedures and checks in place with our partners to detect this type of material.